raspberrypilearning/quest-seeker/en/step_3.md

 --- task ---
 Add a script to each quest item or other NPC involved in the quest so that they react when the player collides with them.

-You could also check a `bool` variable to only react to the Player if the quest has been accepted.
+You could also check a `bool` variable and only react to the Player if the quest has been accepted.

 **Choose:**

 --- collapse ---

 ---